bayarbayasgalanj/wap/public_html/Lesson-Managing State in Servlets - Servlet Quiz Lab/README.md

 3. **Access the application** at `http://localhost:8080/quiz-app/quiz`

 ## Notes

-This lab demonstrated how to build a simple quiz application using servlets and JSP for dynamic web content.
-The project reinforced the concept of separating quiz logic from presentation and showcased how JSP can be used to create interactive web applications efficiently.
-The development and deployment process was straightforward and provided hands-on experience with both Java web technologies and Docker.
+This project was developed to showcase the importance of separating business logic from presentation layers.
+By isolating the core quiz logic, the functionality can easily be adapted for different interfaces, such as a console application or a web application.